 How are issues or concerns raised?

 BPAMA National Leadership Board serves both as a resource to get questions answered and as an effective voice in framing issues with facts in a way to reach decisions in a timely manner.
 BPAMA members are encouraged to contact their board representative to raise issues and concerns currently impacting business.
 These items are then incorporated into the agenda for the meeting.
-In addition, BPAMA encourages members to contact Jack, Tara, or other Board members directly to discuss the state of their business and the areas in which BPAMA can support their success.
+In addition, BPAMA encourages members to contact Jack, Tanya, or other Board members directly to discuss the state of their business and the areas in which BPAMA can support their success.